rickmurdock/notes/BackEnd/BackEndFundamentalsEncyclopedia.md

 * **Internet Protocol Versions**:

-  * IPv4: Most widely used Internet protocol.
+  * `IPv4`: Most widely used Internet protocol.
 (Covered in this lesson)

     * Made up of four sets of numbers divided by periods.

     * Each set containing 1-3 digits, ranging from 0 to 255.

-    * Static: number never changes.
+    * `Static`: number never changes.

       * Reveals a device's continent, country, region, and city.

-    * Dynamic: temporary.
+    * `Dynamic`: temporary.
 Assigned each time a machine accesses the internet.

-  * IPv6: Evolutionary upgrade to IPv4.
+  * `IPv6`: Evolutionary upgrade to `IPv4`.
 Designed to address the decreasing number of Internet addresses.

     * Uses a 128-bit address scheme that uses hexadecimal and separated by colons. i.e., 2bbe:1850:3:300:h8gg:ba21:68ce

     * See references for more details.

-* Ports: an operating system's communication endpoint.
+* `Ports`: an operating system's communication endpoint.

-  * Port number: 16-bit integer, ranging from 0 to 65535.
+  * **Port number**: 16-bit integer, ranging from 0 to 65535.

     * 0 - 1023: system/well-know ports.
 Widely used network services. i.e., 80 HTTP, 443 HTTPS, 22 SSH, 21 FTP, 70 gopher, etc. (see references)

     * 1024 - 49151: registered ports.
-Assigned by IANA to an entity. i.e., 1020 Quicktime, 23399 Skype, 2375 Docker REST API.
+Assigned by [IANA](https://www.iana.org/) to an entity. i.e., 1020 Quicktime, 23399 Skype, 2375 Docker REST API.

     * 49152 - 65536: private/dynamic ports.
 Cannot be registered with IANA.

-  * Transport layer: specify source and destination port number in the header.
+  * **Transport layer**: specify source and destination port number in the header.

-  * Protocol: interaction rules used by endpoints in order to communicate.
+  * **Protocol**: interaction rules used by endpoints in order to communicate.

-    * TCP (Transmission Control Protocol): connection-based transmission of data.
+    * `TCP` (Transmission Control Protocol): connection-based transmission of data.

       * Dependent on successful connection between endpoints.

       * Data is sent and received in sequential order.

-* IP/Port relationship: the IP address is used to locate a particular device.
-The port is used to access a network service on that device.
+* **IP/Port relationship**: the `IP address` is used to locate a particular device.
+The `port` is used to access a network service on that device.

-> * All communication on the internet is from IP address to IP address.
+> * All communication on the internet is from `IP address` to `IP address`.
-> * A router assigns both 'private' and 'public' IP addresses.
+> * A router assigns both 'private' and 'public' `IP addresses`.
 'Public' addresses can be accessed over the internet.
 'Private' addresses are only accessible from within the device's network.

 ### Example